 by Ken Canfield, Ph.D.

-This week we’re releasing the report with highlights from the results of our recent survey of dads: Fathering During the Pandemic: Challenges & Surprises.
+We recently released an ebook with highlights from the results of our recent survey of dads: Fathering During the Pandemic: Challenges & Surprises.
 You can get a free copy right here.

 Dads have had a wide range of experiences during the pandemic, and often it depends on their situation.
 Some dads felt like their world was turned upside down, others took it pretty much in stride, and of course many dads were somewhere in between.